cpxPratik/news-aggregator-backend/README.md

 ```

 ## Usage
-The API is available at this url: http://localhost:8080/api/v1.
+The API is available at http://localhost:8080/api/v1.
 Set custom `API_PUBLIC_PORT` on `.env.example` if needed.

 OpenAPI documentation is available at http://localhost:8080/docs/api.

-Open API document in JSON format describing full API is available at http://localhost:8080/docs/api.json and also at [api.json](api.json)
+Open API document in JSON format describing full API is available at http://localhost:8080/docs/api.json and also at [api.json](api.json).
+It can be imported to Postman as collection.

 phpMyAdmin can be accessed at http://localhost:8889.
 Set custom `PMA_PUBLIC_PORT` on `.env.example` if needed.